adaptyteam/adapty-docs/versioned_docs/version-2.0/ff-add-variables-to-paywalls.md

 ## Step 2.2.
 Add price text to paywall page

-Repeat the actions from Step 2.1 for price text, but as shown below:
+Repeat the steps from Step 2.1 for the price text as shown below:

-1. Double-click the price text in your paywall page.
+1. Double-click the price text on your paywall page.

 <Zoom>
   <img src={require('./FF_img/price-text.png').default}